 Dismounting: Having to dismount an get back on the bike, as often happens at dangerous or difficult to negotiate junctions is seen negatively, not least for the physical difficulty of getting on and off a bike is increased in later life

 Sharing space.
 Uncertainty and anxiety among users where cyclists have to share paths with pedestrians with particular concern for unpredictable pedestrian activity.
 There are particular concerns about dogs and children are viewed as even more unpredictable.

 Poor surfaces.
-Lack of upkeep of surfaces and deliberate changes in surfaces such as speed cushions and rumble strips cause discomfort and increase vulnerability (.
+Lack of upkeep of surfaces and deliberate changes in surfaces such as speed cushions and rumble strips cause discomfort and increase vulnerability.

 Uncertainty.
 Lack of understanding what is expected of them as a cyclist is key issue for older cyclists, for example start/stop cycle lanes and lanes moving across traffic.